Satyashodhak Samaj: Revival under Shahu

 Chhatrapati Shahu who revived Samaj activities in early 20th century.

 The non-Brahmin movement, that was embodied in Satyashodhak Samaj, had not made much difference to any sections of the society in the 19th century and languished after the death of Phule.
 However, it was revived in the early 20th century by the Maratha ruler of the princely state of Kolhapur, Shahu Maharaj.
 In 1902, Shahu reserved 50 percent civil service posts in Kolhapur state for all communities other than Brahmins, Prabhus (Note: Prabhus are subdivided into CKP and Pathare Prabhu.) and Parsi.
 He also sponsored religious ceremonies that did not need a Brahmin priest to officiate.
 By the 1920s, the Samaj had established strong roots among the rural masses in Western Maharashtra and Vidarbha and took a strong economic overtone in its message.
 At that time the organisation styled itself the representative of the Bahujan Samaj.
 It also defined the Brahmins, merchants and moneylenders as the oppressors of the masses.
 The Samaj also conducted activities in Satara district, Kolhapur State and other places in this area that were designed to harass Brahmins, and to drive them from their positions as priests, government officials, moneylenders, and teachers in the rural areas.
 Prior to 1920s, the Samaj opposed the Indian national movement because it was a movement led by the elites.
 Later followers of the Samaj during 20th century included educationalist Bhaurao Patil and Maratha leaders such as Bhau Kondaji Dumbre Patil Keshavrao Jedhe, Nana Patil, Khanderao Bagal and Madhavrao Bagal.
 By the 1930s, given the mass movement nature of the Indian National Congress under Mahatma Gandhi, the Samaj leaders such as Jedhe joined the Congress, and the Samaj activities withered away.

 Legacy

-The doctrine of the Samaj left a major impact on India's intellectual and political spheres, especially in relation to non-Brahmin and Dalit politics.
-The non-Brahmin movement owed a great deal to the Satyashodhak doctrines of universal rights and equality and the Samaj's arguments against Brahmin domination of social, religious, and political life.
-The Dalit political movement, which was separate from the non-Brahmin one (as the non-Brahmin movement did not often emphasise the particular political and social difficulties associated with the Dalit experience), continued to be affected by Phule's teachings into the early twentieth century.
+The doctrine of the Satyashodhak Samaj left a major impact on India's intellectual and political spheres, especially in relation to Indian politics.
+The Indian movement owed a great deal to the Satyashodhak doctrines of universal rights and equality and the Samaj's arguments against Brahmin domination of social, religious, and political life.
+The Indian Dalit political movement, which was separate from the non-Brahmin one (as the non-Brahmin movement did not often emphasise the particular political and social difficulties associated with the Dalit experience), continued to be affected by Phule's teachings into the early twentieth century.